 Finally, Hotel Patna Sreshta is another smaller hotel with 26 rooms and 2 suites.
 Rooms offer private bathrooms, telephones, and satellite televisions.
 An open-air buffet restaurant is available and offers room service as well.

 Surprisingly, pharmaceuticals are the area’s largest moneymaker.
 Balkanpharma, located in Razgrad, produces many medical drugs and hires many local residents.

 Rich kaolin deposits help bring money into the economy.
 Diamant produces sheets of glass for making mirrors and windows.
 Diamant also creates porcelain.

-Not as large as the pharmaceutical or glass making companies, agriculture is another important aspect in Razgrad's economy.
+Not as large as the pharmaceutical or glass making companies, agriculture is another important aspect of Razgrad’s economy.
 Tobacco is produced in ample amounts.

-Thanks to Lactobacterium Bulgaricum, a bacterial culture found only in Bulgaria, the yoghurt in the area is the best in the world.
-Many beverages, desserts, main dishes, and sides use yoghurt as key ingredients.
+Thanks to Lactobacterium Bulgaricum, a bacterial culture found only in Bulgaria, the yogurt in the area is the best in the world.
+Many beverages, desserts, main dishes, and sides use yogurt as key ingredients.

 Because Bulgaria has had a blend of cultures throughout history, much of Bulgaria’s cuisine blends Greek, Russian, and Turkish recipes.
 Fresh fruits, vegetables, and meats are found in every meal.

 Snezhanka is a popular salad made from chopped cucumbers, yogurt, garlic, and walnuts.
 Bob chorba is a hearty bean soup jazzed up with vinegar and chili sauce.
 The hearty Gyuvech is a baked creation of fresh vegetables, potatoes, and lamb cubes.